 Can I use insurance for LASIK?

 Each insurance program is different, but LASIK is almost always elective surgery, meaning the procedure is not considered medically necessary.
+That means it may not be covered by insurance.
 You’ll want to call your insurance provider for your coverage details.
 Then, ask your doctor’s business office what experience they may have had getting some of the costs defrayed.

-Some insurance companies may negotiate with providers for discounted costs for procedures such as LASIK.
+Some insurance companies, for example, may negotiate with providers for discounted costs for procedures such as LASIK.
 Consult with your insurance company to determine if you qualify for a discount.
 They may require that you go to a preferred (in-network) provider to benefit from their negotiated rates.

 Can I use my health spending account for LASIK?